BrycenAsay/NeuronXY/README.md

-# AWS Mockup CLI Project
+# NeuronXY Project
-This project contains code for a working mock up CLI for AWS (please note these 'services' do not actual work nor have full functionality and are only meant as rough simulations of the same service as it relates to AWS)
+This project contains code for an on prem, mostly automated solution for big data processing and data lakes/warehouses (please note the functionality of the services varies as development is still very much happening).
+It started as a mockup for AWS services but now is evolving to use open source solutions such as Docker and Hadoop to actually provide not just a simulated AWS environment but actual big data solutions

 ### config.py File and it's Contents
 The config file contains the db information in order to connect to the database, here are the following parameters that should be specified: